Rivendael/FastMssql/README.md

 ## License

-FastMSSQL is dual‑licensed:
+FastMSSQL is licensed under GPL-3.0:

 - GPL‑3.0 (for open source projects)
-- Commercial (for proprietary use).
-Contact: riverb514@gmail.com

 See the [LICENSE](LICENSE) file for details.